qiningliu1/race-to-the-raft/STRING-REPRESENTATION.md

 The challenge string `"LNSNLASAF000300060012001506030903C000093030341203R11215"` corresponds to the game below: Each element of this string will be explained in greater detail in this document.
-Note that the grey squares are sections of the board that aren't described by the challenge string because Islands are chosen randomly from the appropriate Large or Small boards.
+Note that the grey squares are sections of the newBoard that aren't described by the challenge string because Islands are chosen randomly from the appropriate Large or Small boards.

 <img src="assets/example_challenge_string.png" alt="example challenge string">

 ## Island (challenge substring)

-The island board layout string is either an eight- or four-character long string, made up of two-character long substrings.
-Each two-character long substring defines the size of the island board to be used, and the desired rotation of the island board if the side of the board with fire is in play.
+The island newBoard layout string is either an eight- or four-character long string, made up of two-character long substrings.
+Each two-character long substring defines the size of the island newBoard to be used, and the desired rotation of the island newBoard if the side of the newBoard with fire is in play.

-- The first character of each string can either be `S` or `L`. `S`, denoting "small", denotes that a 9 x 6 island board should be used, whereas `L`, denoting "large", denotes that a 9 x 9 island board should be used.
+- The first character of each string can either be `S` or `L`. `S`, denoting "small", denotes that a 9 x 6 island newBoard should be used, whereas `L`, denoting "large", denotes that a 9 x 9 island newBoard should be used.
 - The
 second character of each string is either `N`, `E`, `S`, `W`, or `A`. `N`, `E` `S` and `W` denote the cardinal directions "north", "south", "east", and "west" respectively.
-The character `A` denotes "any", and means that the side of the island board without fire should be used.
-As a result, the island board can be rotated in any direction.
+The character `A` denotes "any", and means that the side of the island newBoard without fire should be used.
+As a result, the island newBoard can be rotated in any direction.

 *Note*: because of the layout of the game, the 9 x 6 island boards can only ever have the rotations `N`, `S`, or `A`.
-If a 9 x 6 island board has rotation `A` (that is, for the two-character string `"SA"`), then it can only be rotated north or south.
+If a 9 x 6 island newBoard has rotation `A` (that is, for the two-character string `"SA"`), then it can only be rotated north or south.

-The ordering of each two-letter string determines where each island board should be placed.
+The ordering of each two-letter string determines where each island newBoard should be placed.

 - The first two-character substring is the Island in the top-left corner.